 Colored representation of the states of sent files and signed payments

 Sent files and signed payments are displayed in different colors depending on their state.
-The longer the associated order is in the DS, the more red it becomes.
+The longer the associated order is in the EDS, the more red it becomes.
 Under Preferences - File transfers there is the setting Display states in colour, with which the colors can be switched off again.

 Presentation of SEPA payments to be signed in tabular form

-When SEPA payments are signed during sending files or from the DS overview, the payments contained in the file can now also be displayed in a table.
+When SEPA payments are signed during sending files or from the EDS overview, the payments contained in the file can now also be displayed in a table.
 This table is displayed when you click on the Table button in the payment details.
 Since this table can also be sorted by columns, it is now possible to find a payment with a certain amount or a certain recipient very quickly, even if there are many payments.